jealyvda/fullstackHelsinki/README.md

 The total course consists of 14 chapters and is accredited with 14 ECTS

-## Chapters 0-3: Phonebook
+## Chapters 0-3: Countries, Course and Phonebook
-The first three chapters focus on developping a Phonebook app.
+The first three chapters focus on developping three apps: Countries, Course and Phonebook app.
 The concepts discussed in these chapters include:
 * React
 * JavaScript
 * Component state, event handlers